 Everyone says they want to be rich.
 Everyone says they don’t want to work.
 And yet the very rich can do anything they like, and yet what they want is the same thing everyone wants of course: to have a life of meaning.

-However well they do as beggars, until they begin to fulfil their nature and grow, they will be crippled by their lack of connection to their natural sense of being.
-There are no flowers that grow part of the way out of the ground and then just stay that way.
-The growth to a bloom is a natural event that must be interrupted by very intense thinking.
+However well they do as beggars, until they begin to fulfill their nature and grow, they will be crippled by their lack of connection to their natural sense of being.
+There are no flowers that grow part of the way out of the ground and then just stop and stay that way.
+The growth to a bloom and eventual desiccation is a natural event that these people have interrupted through very intense thinking.

-If we go to the gym and talk other people into lifting weights for you, then you will not develop yourself at all.
-In fact by not employing your own nature, you will actually degrade.
+If we go to the gym and talk other people into lifting weights for us, then we will not develop ourselves at all.
+In fact by not employing our own nature, we’ll actually degrade.

-If we don’t look after your home and soon your home will degrade to the point where you won’t want to live there anymore.
-Don’t look after your customers or co-workers, then you too will see your world shrink.
-Manipulate your friends to always do what you want, and you’ll never be challenged and you’ll never grow and you’ll soon be out of friends.
+If we don’t look after our home, soon it will degrade to the point where we won’t want to live there anymore.
+If we don’t look after our customers or co-workers, then we too will see our world shrink.
+Manipulate our friends to always do what we want, and we’ll never be challenged and we’ll never grow and we’ll soon be out of friends.

 Each of these challenges expands us.
 Through our expansion we can appreciate other people’s experiences better, and that permits a stronger connection to them.
 As we become more capable we also become potentially more helpful.
 But if we have always taken the easy way out, then we will have no strength to help either ourselves or those we care about.